robex/json3-to-vtt/README.md

 ## Possible issues
 ### Incorrect format
 Make sure the input file is in the correct format, a quick check is that it must have the following JSON key at the root level: `"wireMagic": "pb3"`

+### Empty output VTT file
+YouTube can sometimes "shadowban" you from downloading translated subs by serving you a json3 file with no actual translation.
+Make sure the original file _actually_ contains the translated text.